steqeq/0000/docs/how-to/tuning-guides/index.md

-# Tuning Guides
+# Tuning guides

 Use case-specific system setup and tuning guides.

-## High Performance Computing
+## High-performance computing

-High Performance Computing (HPC) workloads have unique requirements.
+High-performance computing (HPC) workloads have unique requirements.
 The default hardware and BIOS configurations for OEM platforms may not provide optimal performance for HPC workloads.
 To enable optimal HPC settings on a per-platform and per-workload level, this guide calls out: